Sierra-Alpha/desert/docs/project-report.md

    is what caused the following issue and solution process.

  - **Github Keys and Stow and Git config**
-   Still in progress, basically if you're not me you don't upload your SSH key to my github, but my github config says do all pulling and pushing over ssh so after the dotfiles are stowed you need an SSH key uploaded to github in order to be able to pull or push so this causes futher failures in the rest of the github clones/pulls specified in the config if you don't upload a key.
+   If you're not me then you don't upload your SSH key to my github, but my github config says do all pulling and pushing over ssh so after the dotfiles are stowed you need an SSH key uploaded to github in order to be able to pull or push, this caused further failures in the rest of the github clones/pulls specified in the config if you don't upload a key.

    **Solution**
-   There is two fixes here, prompt for user on GH key upload so people can upload their own key to their own account if they have set up a github access token.
+   There is two fixes here, prompt for a user on GH key upload so people can upload their own key to their own account if they have set up a github access token.
 If the user chooses to skip the key upload process then change the global git config to be HTTPS instead of SSH by default.
-This may have a downstream impact on gitwatch, as in they wont be able to automatically push, but they should fork the dotfiles and kainga-conf repos and use it as their own if they want to beable to do that.
+This may have a downstream impact on gitwatch, as in they wont be able to automatically push, but they should fork the dotfiles and kainga-conf repos and use it as their own if they want to be able to do that.

  - **Idempotent Scripts**
-   Re running matapihi initialisation would cause errors for some of the scripts causing wakahiki to prompt the user if they want to abort or continue.
+   Re-running matapihi initialisation would cause errors for some of the scripts causing wakahiki to prompt the user if they want to abort or continue.
 The rerun would happen anytime you exited the matapihi program and then reconnected the VNC client.